cn205000/osticket-prereqs/README.md

 <h2>Step 3: Download & Install Files</h2>
 Scroll up to the Installation Files and open the link.
 Download all the files.
+First we are going to launch PHPManagerForIIS_V1.5.0.msi.
+Go through the installation by just hitting next and accepting the terms & conditions.
+Next we are going to launch rewrite_amd64_en-US.msi.
+Do the same thing you did with the first installation.

 <h2>Step 4: Configure IIS</h2>